-Pay Multiples for Fire Services across our region
+Pay Multiples for Fire and Rescue Services across our region for 2021/22

-Authority Pay Multiple Figures used for calculating pay ratio Bedfordshire Fire & Rescue Service 1:7.82 Actual lowest salary & highest salary (CFO) Cambridgeshire Fire & Rescue Service 1:7.69 Actual lowest salary & highest salary (CFO) Norfolk County Council 1:7.36 CFO salary & Lowest salary point on NJC Pay Grade Essex County Fire & Rescue Service 1:8.07 CFO salary & Lowest salary point on NJC Pay Grade Hertfordshire County Council 1:7.64 Director, Community Protection (CFO) salary & Lowest salary point on NJC Pay Grade
+Authority Pay Multiple Figures used for calculating pay ratio Bedfordshire Fire & Rescue Service 1:7.94 Actual lowest salary & highest salary (CFO) Cambridgeshire Fire & Rescue Service 1:7.81 Actual lowest salary & highest salary (CFO) Norfolk County Council Fire & Rescue Service 1:8.25 CFO salary & Lowest salary point on NJC Pay Grade Essex County Fire & Rescue Service 1:8.03 CFO salary & Lowest salary point on NJC Pay Grade Hertfordshire County Council 1:7.43 Director, Community Protection (CFO) salary & Lowest salary point on NJC Pay Grade

-Pay Multiples for local authority councils in the region.
+Pay Multiples for local authority councils in the region for 2021/22.
 Whilst not comparing like for like they represent the local area.

-Luton Borough Council 1:10.6 Chief Executive salary & Lowest salary point on NJC Pay Grade Central Bedfordshire Council 1:9.8 Chief Executive salary & Lowest salary point on NJC Pay Grade Bedford Borough Council 1:10.39 Chief Executive salary & Lowest salary point on NJC Pay Grade
+Luton Borough Council 1:10.8 Chief Executive salary & Lowest salary point on NJC Pay Grade Central Bedfordshire Council 1:10 Chief Executive salary & Lowest salary Bedford Borough Council 1:9.08 Chief Executive salary (new in post part way through financial year) & Lowest salary point on NJC Pay Grade

-Based on the above data, the average Pay Multiple of the local authorities above is 1:8.67.
-The average pay multiple of the Fire authorities in the region listed above is 1:7.72.
-The BFRS Pay Multiple is slightly above the average of the region's Fire authorities but remains lower than the public sector averages of 8:1 to 12:1 identified by Lord Hutton in 2011.
+Based on the above data, the average Pay Multiple of the local authorities is 1:8.67.
+The average pay multiple of the Fire and Rescue Services in the region listed above is 1:7.89.
+The BFRS Pay Multiple for the 2021/22 statement is slightly above the average of the region's Fire Services but remains lower than the public sector averages of 8:1 to 12:1 identified by Lord Hutton in 2011.
+The BFRS Pay Multiple for the 2022/23 statement as detailed in Appendix 1 has reduced to 1:7.80.